 How long does it take to get a Spanish passport?

-It takes ten years to get Spanish citizenship through residence, or two years for if you’re from a Latin American country or a former Spanish colony.
+For Spanish citizens, the passport application takes about a month.
+For those obtaining Spanish citizenship, it takes ten years to become a Spanish national through residence, or two years if you’re from a Latin American country or a former Spanish colony.

 How to get a Spanish passport by descent?